 If I were to organise a simple lunch where someone addressed that issue and took questions, would you be willing to come?

-I'd love to give you the opportunity to find out more about Jesus Christ and the Bible; what would work for you?
+I'd love to give you the opportunity to find out more about Jesus Christ and his claims; what would work for you?

 what makes a good dialogue talk/presentation?